wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-mobile-apps/includes/3-view-and-interact-with-your-data.md

 In the mobile apps, you interact with filters on the filters pane.
 When you're in a report, you can open the filters pane using the filter icon in the report footer.

 The filters pane has tabs that display the filters that are relevant for the level you're viewing.
-For instance, in the report pictured in the image below, there are filters that apply to the whole report, filters that apply to specific pages, and filters that apply to specific visuals.
-As a result, you see three tabs on the filters pane.
-Tap a tab to see and change the filters for the particular level.
+For instance, in the report pictured in the image below, there are filters that apply to the whole report, filters that apply to the specific page you're on.
+As a result, you see two tabs on the filters pane.
+Tap a tab to see and change the filters for the particular level you're interested in.

 ![Screenshot illustrating the three filter tabs.](../media/3-view-and-interact-with-your-data/power-bi-mobile-app-filter-icons-page.png)